 Midori Matcha Supercolor Swirl Japanese Milk Bread

 This recipe was born out of a dream.
-We can't get over how pleasant delicious this light & fluffy, pull-apart Midori Matcha Supercolor Swirl Japanese Milk Bread made from our Sucore Foods® Premium Midori Jade Matcha Supercolor Powder.
+We can't get over how pleasant delicious this light & fluffy, pull-apart Midori Matcha Supercolor Swirl Japanese Milk Bread made from our Sucore Foods® Midori Jade Matcha Powder.
 The perfect amount of light and fluffy that just satisfies your taste buds!
-Not only does this taste great but our matcha is packed with antioxidants and boosts metabolism, there isn't a reason not to make this in time for your breakfast.
+Not only does this taste great but our matcha is packed with goodness, there isn't a reason not to make this in time for your breakfast.

 16g dry coconut milk powder (optional)

-1 tbsp Suncore Foods® Premium Midori Jade Supercolor Powder dissolved into 1 tbsp water for the matcha dough
+1 tbsp Suncore Foods® Midori Jade Powder dissolved into 1 tbsp water for the matcha dough

 120 ml (1/2 cup) soy milk, warm (55C|110F)